lad6558/lad6558.github.io/src/blogs/old_guy_sussman.md

 “He’s both an engineer and a scientist, but he’s not a good teacher.
 The conversations I have with him as an engineer are more fruitful than those I have with him as a student and teacher.”
 <br>

 “He is logically consistent with himself, but he rarely acknowledges others' logic.
 That’s why he invented his own language and wrote his own interpreter.
-HIS language ran using HIS interpreter on HIS machine acknowledges him.”
+HIS language[^1] ran using HIS interpreter on HIS machine acknowledges him.”
 <br>

 #### Part Ten